Skip to content

 Cybercheck is an AI forensic tool, founded in 2016, that issues probabilistic reports to aid in suspect identification and crime scene analysis.
 The tool uses machine learning algorithms to analyse open-source intelligence data and link an individual’s ‘cyberDNA’ or digital signature, to a crime scene.
 In an Ohio homicide trial, Cybercheck’s founder testified that the tool’s conclusions were 98.2% accurate, but provided no source for this value.
 The tool has been used in nearly 8,000 cases across 40 states and nearly 300 agencies, despite heavy criticism of its methodology.

 Axon’s Draft One is a new software product that drafts high-quality police report narratives in seconds based on auto-transcribed body-worn camera audio.
-Officers reportedly spend up to 40% of their time writing police reports and Draft One allegedly cuts that time in half.
-The system takes an officer-in-the-loop approach where Draft One generates report narratives based on body-worn camera audio, but these narratives cannot be submitted without officer review, editing and approval.
+Axon found that, on average, U.S. police officers reportedly spend up to 40% of their time writing police reports and Draft One allegedly cuts that time in half.
+The system takes an 'officer-in-the-loop' approach where Draft One generates report narratives based on body-worn camera audio, but these narratives cannot be submitted without officer review, editing and approval.
 Police have adopted Axon’s Draft One in Lafayette, Indiana; Tampa, Florida; and Campbell, California.

 Automated fingerprint identification systems (AFIS) are statistical or algorithmic tools that compare friction ridge patterns and minutiae features.
 These systems perform automated matching for ten-prints with minimal human oversight except when evidence will be used in prosecution.
 Latent print analysis typically requires human examiner review.
 Deployment of this technology is national through federal systems, as well as state and local AFIS networks.